NCAA Football 09: Cover

 In order to promote its new Wii version of NCAA Football, EA held a competition from February 14, 2008 until March 14, 2008, allowing for fans to vote on their favorite NCAA Division I FBS college team mascot (with the University of Montana's Monte the lone FCS representative).
 The winner of the competition, Michigan State's mascot Sparty, is featured on the cover art for the Wii.

 Each of the other four versions of the game features a different athlete on the cover.
-All are former collegiate players, as the use of an active student athlete is against NCAA regulations.
+All were former collegiate players, as the use of an active student athlete was against NCAA regulations at the time: